Towards Coordinate- and Dimension-Agnostic Machine Learning for Partial Differential Equations: Computational Experiments

-For each of the systems of Section \ref{sec:equations} we follow the same workflow: \begin{enumerate} \item Given training data of the scalar fields $\qty{\Psi_i(x,t)}_{i=0}^N$ in \textit{one}-dimensional Euclidean space, we project the data onto the spatial coordinate-free basis $\mathcal{B}$ of~\eqref{eq.features} and estimate the time derivatives $\{\partial \hat{\Psi}_i/\partial t\}$ using a finite-difference scheme, \item We train a fully-connected neural network $\hat{\mathcal F}_\text{NN}$ to predict $\{\partial \hat{\Psi}_i/\partial t\}$ from the basis $\mathcal{B}$, \item Given the trained network $\hat{\mathcal F}_\text{NN}$, we integrate the corresponding scalar fields (now defined on different choices of domain) given initial conditions. \end{enumerate} We provide numerical examples for the following domains: \begin{enumerate} \item Section \ref{1D_Eu}: 1-Dimensional Euclidean Space (periodic boundary conditions) with Cartesian and non-Cartesian coordinates, \item Section \ref{2D_Eu}: 2-Dimensional Euclidean Space (periodic boundary conditions) with Cartesian and non-Cartesian coordinates, and 3-Dimensional Euclidean Space (Neumann no-flux boundary conditions) with Cartesian coordinates, \item Section \ref{2D_curved}: 2-Dimensional intrinsically curved surface (heterogeneous boundary conditions) embedded in 3-Dimensional Euclidean Space with geographic and stereographic coordinates, \end{enumerate}
+\textbf{Method.} To study all these systems, we use the following algorithmic workflow: \begin{enumerate} \item Given training data of the scalar fields $\qty{\Psi_i(x,t)}_{i=0}^N$ in \textit{one}-dimensional Euclidean space, we project the data onto the spatial coordinate-free basis $\mathcal{B}$ in~\eqref{eq.features} and estimate the time derivatives $\{\partial \hat{\Psi}_i/\partial t\}$ using a finite-difference scheme, \item We train a fully-connected neural network $\hat{\mathcal F}_\text{NN}$ to predict $\{\partial \hat{\Psi}_i/\partial t\}$ from the basis $\mathcal{B}$, \item Given the trained network $\hat{\mathcal F}_\text{NN}$, we integrate the corresponding scalar fields (now defined on different choices of domain) given initial conditions. \end{enumerate}

-The learning of all PDE systems is conducted on data from a one-dimensional periodic domain $x \in [-L, +L]$.
-The data and neural network architectures are detailed in Appendix \ref{train_NN}.
-All simulations use evenly spaced grids for finite-difference computations in the specified coordinate system, and we verify that the numerical schemes are robust to space-time discretizations (see Appendix \ref{ini_field_testing}).
-For notational convenience, we denote the fields obtained by numerically integrating the exact PDE as $\Psi_i$, and the predictions generated by the neural network models as $\hat{\Psi}_i$.
-The argument $\eta(\zeta)$ denotes that the computation was performed in $\zeta$-coordinates and has been push-forwarded into $\eta$-coordinates via a coordinate transformation.
-A uniform grid in $\zeta$-coordinates will in general correspond to a non-uniform grid in $\eta$-coordinates.